 Chemistry and Physics Scholars Program

 Each year, applicants are selected to receive a yearly research stipend.
 These funds are renewable annually, and serve to support research with a professor in an area of chemistry, physics, or astronomy.
 For example, the funds can be used to purchase research equipment, or to reimburse conference travel.
-The application and selection process is part of the First-Year Academic experience, but it is open to all class levels.
+The application and selection process are part of the First-Year Academic experience, but it is open to all class levels.
 Eligibility and guidelines for the scholarship are outlined in the documents below:

 Chemistry: Scholars Conditions and Contract